bevyengine/rfcs/rfcs/45-stageless.md

 If a combination of constraints cannot be satisfied (e.g. you say A has to come both before and after B), a dependency graph will be found to be **unsolvable** and return an error.
 However, that error should clearly explain how to fix whatever problem was detected.

-An `add_systems` method and convenience macros are provided as another means to add properties in bulk.
+An `add_systems` method is provided as another means to add properties in bulk, which accepts a collection of configured systems.
-For example, using `systems![a, b, c, ...].chain()` (or the `chain![a, b, c, ...]` shortcut) will create dependencies between the successive elements.
+For example, tuples of systems like `(a, b, c)` can be added, and using `(a, b, c, ...).chain()` will create dependencies between the successive elements.

 *Note: This is different from the "system chaining" in previous versions of Bevy.
 That has been renamed to "system piping" to avoid overlap.*